Comparing CBD and Anxiety Medications

 The profiles are significantly different.

-The vast majority of what is prescribed is either in the benzodiazepine or SSRI classes.
+The vast majority of what is prescribed on the market is either in the benzodiazepine or SSRI classes.

 Both have some pretty heavy baggage.